diff options

 nobody knows the details of how it works.
 As soon as this information

 @@ -480,18 +482,18 @@ technically, cards can be re-charged without making actual payment for it.
+As far as cards are only used for public transportation, the incentive

 for fraudulent use is relatively small and contained.
 Also, the amount